25 Stone Street Danvers MA 01923 Phone: (978) 762-0208

 Bereavement Loss and Change Support Group Wednesdays from 1:30-3pm

 Support group for people who have experienced the death of a loved one and who want to understand the grieving process, find comfort, healing, and more meaning in their lives.
-Nancy Downey, Leader.
+Nancy Downey, PH.
+D. Leader

 Kiosk for Living Well

 A fun way to play whist!
 A game of fun and laughs!
 Anyone can play, no card skills needed.
 Prizes awarded each week.
 Group will meet the 2nd Monday of the month from 9:30am-Noon.
-This month will be Monday, March 13th.
+This month will be Monday, June 12th.
 Must sign up in advance at the senior center (limited to 28 players).
-Cost: $1.00 members/ $3.00 non members.
+Cost: $1.00 members/$3.00 non members.
+There will not be Crazy Cards in July and August.
+We will resume on Monday, September

-The Book Club will be meeting on Monday, March 13th from 1pm-3pm.
-The book topic will be any Mystery.
+The Book Club will be meeting on Monday, June 12th from 1pm-3pm.
+The book topic will be Hill Billy Elegy by J. D. Vance.
 All are welcome!

 Mondays from 10-11 AM.
 According to psychologists, coloring is the best alternative to meditation.
 Coloring allows you to unlock your creative potential.
 Perhaps more important, it helps relieve tension and anxiety.
 It also unlocks memories of childhood and simpler times.
 All supplies are provided.
 Join us!!